Frequently Asked Questions

 Anyone can marry in New Zealand, as long as you’re not already married, under 18 (if you’re 16 or 17, you need consent from your parents or guardian.
 If no guardian is able to consent, you will need consent from a Family Court Judge).

-Both different sex and same sex marriages are legal in New Zealand.
+Both different sex and same gender marriages are legal in New Zealand.

 What are the legal requirements for marriage in New Zealand?